mislav/blog/writings/_posts/2020-07-29-living-in-fear.md

 Yes, I live with fear sometimes and that's not shameful to admit, just as any vulnerability is never shameful to admit.
 If my fear, or our collective fear, leads me to precaution that saves even one life, then it was worth a thousand times more than some narrow-minded cult of positivity.

-The world needs “higer-vibration”, compassionate people right now to step up, show up as a support system for the rest of us who aren't spiritually “there“ yet.
+The world needs “higher-vibration”, compassionate people right now to step up, show up as a support system for the rest of us who aren't spiritually “there“ yet.
 But to take this moment in times of crisis to shame us for our own feelings or for taking steps to protect others— that's not being “conscious” nor compassionate.
 That does not make you any more awoken than the rest.
 That's just nasty.